 Almost every tax authority around the world has established transfer pricing regulations into their legislation, or follow the guidance provided by the Organisation for Economic Co-operation and Development (“OECD”) in its publication titled OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations (the “OECD Guidelines”).
 The OECD is championing collaboration amongst tax authorities, mutual exchange of information, and increased transparency of a company’s transfer pricing via its Base Erosion Profit Shifting, or “BEPS,” initiative.
+The initiative has been changing the international tax and transfer pricing landscape for multinationals, continuing with the much-awaited proposal released just this week where OECD is proposing a unified approach for countries around the world to tax the digital economy.
 It appears that it’s only a matter of time before a company engaged in cross-border, related party activity is subject to transfer pricing audit scrutiny.

 Large multinational enterprises (“MNE”) are not the only companies at risk.
 The middle market, privately held, family owned, start-up and emerging technology companies, are all audited for transfer pricing.
 MNEs may appear to have higher dollars at stake on the surface, but it also takes more resources for tax authorities to challenge them, often taking years to negotiate or litigate in tax court.
 All companies are expected to transact with affiliates using arm’s length pricing, documented to be contemporaneous to their tax return filings every year.
 Transfer pricing remains the biggest uncertainty for tax departments, yet one that can be mitigated by focusing on a few key aspects.